tinacms/tina.io/content/blog/announcing-extending-tina.md

 export default App
 ```

-This seperation of config into another file makes it much cleaner and easier to understand.
-The schema now being apart of the config and used on the front-end will not only allow functions to be passed and used it will also allow us to make less network requests since we have more informtion.
+This separation of config into another file makes it much cleaner and easier to understand.
+In addition, the schema now being a part of the config and used on the frontend will allow functions to be passed and used.
+It will also allow us to make fewer network requests since we have more information.

 ## Closing words

-The new features we talked about in this artical only scratch the service of what is possible, please [read the docs](/docs/extending-tina/overview/) to find out more.
+The new features we talked about in this article only scratch the surface of what is possible; please [read the docs](/docs/extending-tina/overview/) to find out more.

-If you are having any issue at all please [reach out to us on discord](https://discord.com/invite/zumN63Ybpf) or create a [github issue](https://github.com/tinacms/tinacms/issues/new/choose).
+If you are having any issues at all, please [reach out to us on discord](https://discord.com/invite/zumN63Ybpf) or create a [github issue](https://github.com/tinacms/tinacms/issues/new/choose).